We want to have our own TDF-provided Bibisect repositories.

 I'm already taking care of creating the bibisect repositories. it's done using jenkins.
 Assigning it to myself

-#5 Updated by Xisco Fauli Tarazona about 1 year ago
+Updated by Xisco Fauli Tarazona over 3 years ago

 On the other hand, the 'releases' repository is created using the script attached.